Market Update

 Watch Video

-U.S. Markets: A Rebound with Caveats
+U.S. Markets: A Significant Rebound Tempered with Important Caveats

 • S&P 500: +5.7%

-• Nasdaq: +7.3%
+• Nasdaq Composite: +7.3%

-• Dow Jones: +5.5%
+• Dow Jones Industrial Average: +5.5%

-Fed Minutes and Inflation Outlook
+Federal Reserve Minutes and the U.S. Inflation Outlook

-Europe: Trade Headwinds and Internal Weakness
+Europe: Facing Trade Headwinds and Signs of Internal Economic Weakness

 • Euro Stoxx 600: -1.9%